MicrosoftDocs/windows-ai-docs/docs/index.md

 ### System requirements

-To build applications that use Windows ML, you'll need the [Windows 10 SDK](https://www.microsoft.com/en-us/software-download/windowsinsiderpreviewSDK) - Build 17728 or higher.
+To build applications that use Windows ML, you'll need the to have installed a Windows 10 Insider Preview Build - Build 17728 or higher.
+You will also need the [Windows 10 SDK](https://www.microsoft.com/en-us/software-download/windowsinsiderpreviewSDK) - Build 17723 or higher.

 ### ONNX models